daizutabi/hydraflow/docs/examples/advanced.md

 ```console exec="1" source="console" workdir="examples"
 $ hydraflow run job_submit
 ```

+Our `submit.py` example implements a simple processor that:
+1. Accepts two arguments: the application file (`example.py`) and the parameter file
+2. Reads each line from the parameter file
+3. Runs the application with each set of parameters sequentially

+You can customize this handler to implement any execution strategy you need.

 For more details about the `submit` command, see the [Job Configuration documentation](../part2-advanced/job-configuration.md#submit).